lukebeer/broadworks-ocip/README.md

 use Broadworks_OCIP\core\Client\Client;
 use Broadworks_OCIP\api\Rel_17_sp4_1_197_OCISchemaAS\OCISchemaUser\UserServiceGetAssignmentListRequest;

-// Create a new Transport object and Client the login.
+// Create a new Transport object
 $transport = new TCPTransport('box.ipt.example.co.uk');

+// Initialize a Client by injecting the Transport object into a new insance of it
 $client = new Client($transport);

+// Login to Broadworks
 $client->login('user', 'pass');

-// Generate a request, get the request and assign it to $response
+// Generate a request object
 $request  = new UserServiceGetAssignmentListRequest('example@example.com');

+// Send request and assign response to $response
 $response = $request->get($client);

-// Tables return a TableType object, getValue() renders a table. echo $response->getServicePacksAssignmentTable()->getValue();
+// This response returns a TableType object, getValue() renders a table. echo $response->getServicePacksAssignmentTable()->getValue();

 /* Spits out: